GeostatsGuy/MachineLearningCourse/README.md

 ### Professor Michael J. Pyrcz, The University of Texas at Austin

-This is the repository for my machine learning course projects.
+This is the repository for my machine learning course's **final course projects**.

 #### Machine Learning Projects

-As part of this graduate level machine learning course, all students complete a machine learning project.
+As part of this graduate level machine learning course, all students complete a machine learning final course project.

 The challenge: build a well-documented, educational machine learning workflow.